wwu-pi/maml/README.md

 1. Download and unzip the [Eclipse Modeling Tools package](http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neon1a)
 1. Get the four .jar files from the current `/release` directory of this repository and copy them to the `/plugins` directory of the Eclipse installation
-1. Start eclipse and choose a workspace of your choice
+1. Start Eclipse and choose a workspace of your choice
-1. Go to Help > Eclipse Marketplace and install "Sirius 4.0" (make sure to tick at least the Environment and AQL Support features)
+1. Go to `Help` > `Eclipse Marketplace...` and install "Sirius 4.0" (make sure to tick at least the Environment and AQL Support features)
 1. Restart Eclipse
 1. Make sure you are in the Sirius perspective (red icon in top right corner) or open it first
 <br/><img src="resources/Guide_sirius_perspective.png" width="200px">